YusufWong/My-Portfolio/README.md

   <img src="https://github.com/YusufWong/My-Portfolio/blob/main/images/Chess_Game_Demo.gif"
     height = "600" />
 </p>
-Reversed engineered the game of chess from scratch by utilizing Java and Object-Oriented Programming on Android Studio.
+I reversed engineered the game of chess from scratch by utilizing Java and Object-Oriented Programming on Android Studio.
 A 2D array of customized Image buttons was used to allow two users to play the android application from any smartphone device.

 ## [Baja SAE Senior Design SolidWorks Project](https://github.com/YusufWong/My-Portfolio/tree/main/Projects/Baja-SAE-Senior-Design-Project)